-All affordable housing will be subject to conditions, or a planning obligation will be sought, to ensure that when homes are allocated, priority is given to people with a local connection to Fleckney Parish (i.e. including living, working or with close family ties in the Parish).
+All affordable housing will be subject to a local connection policy to be agreed between the parties, to ensure that when homes are allocated, priority is given to people with a local connection to Fleckney Parish (i.e. including living, working or with close family ties in the Parish).